Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/introduction.rst

 Menus
 -----

-The *Mesh* is located in the Header bar.
+The *Mesh* menu is located in the header.
 Some of the menus can be accessed with shortcuts:
 :kbd:`Ctrl-F` brings up the Face tool menu :kbd:`Ctrl-E` brings up the Edge tool menu